How To Start a Bookkeeping Business in 8 Steps for 2023 + Checklist

 Bonus Tip: Stay on Top of Industry Trends for Bookkeepers

 It’s tough to stay on top of new trends and changes in the industry.
 For example, one of the most popular trends in the software industry is that installed desktop software is becoming a thing of the past and is being replaced with subscription-based cloud software, also known as software-as-a-service (SaaS).
-This is a trend that’s changing how bookkeepers and accountants do business, so it’s important that you understand how it works since it’ll have a direct impact on your business.
+This is a trend that’s changing how bookkeepers and accountants do business, so you must understand how it works since it’ll have a direct impact on your business.

-Here are a few tips to “stay in the loop” on what’s going on in the bookkeeping/accounting industry.
+Here’s how you can “stay in the loop” on what’s going on in the bookkeeping/accounting industry.

 1. Attend Accounting/Bookkeeping Conferences

 Investing the time to attend a conference will give you those continuing education credits you need to keep your bookkeeper or CPA certification.
 It’ll also enable you to learn what the hottest trends in the industry are and what’s becoming obsolete.
-A great conference to attend is QuickBooks Connect, which is hosted by Intuit.
-The 2023 details for QuickBooks Connect haven’t yet been announced.

 2. Sign Up for Blogs & Newsletters